Vennilavan12/zen-class-devops-documentation/010 - AWS/Elastic Load Balancer.md

 4. Integration with Amazon Route 53
 5. Integration with AWS Services

+## How Network Load Balancer Works
+1. Clients make requests to your application.
+2. The load balancer receives the request either directly or through an endpoint for private connectivity (via AWS PrivateLink).
+3. The listeners in your load balancer receive requests of matching protocol and port, and route these requests based on the default action that you specify.
+You can use a TLS listener to offload the work of encryption and decryption to your load balancer.
+4. Healthy targets in one or more target groups receive traffic according to the flow hash algorithm

 ## How to create NLB

 Network Load Balancer creation also same as Application Load Balancer only changes in **Step 9** Protocols